 “He’s fine,” Doug said.
 “He’s been in the backyard hundreds of times with the train going by.
 Everything’s fine.”

-I held on to him because we were literally ten feet from the embankment along which the tracks were on.
+She held on to him because they were ten-some feet from the embankment along which the tracks were on.
 Mr. Jibbs was running back and forth with his Frisbee.
-I think he was guarding it, keeping it from Baby, so he couldn’t get it, not that Baby had any interest in it.
-We were all trying to catch Jibbs as the train came closer.
-He didn’t realize we just wanted to get him, and no one cared about his Frisbee, at all.
+Telly thought he was guarding it, keeping it from Baby, so he couldn’t get it, not that Baby had any interest in it.
+They were trying to catch Mr. Jibbs as the train came closer.
+He didn’t realize they just wanted to keep him out of harm’s way, and no one cared about his Frisbee, at all.

-“Someone get this dog.”
-I tried to jump and grab him, but he took off.
-He bolted away from us.
+“Someone grab that dog.”
+Telly tried to jump and grab him, but he took off.
+He bolted away from them.
 Suddenly, the Jack Russell swerved and ran out onto the tracks.

 Christine was running an arm’s length behind him.
 She was wearing flip-flops and a long, flowing summer dress.
-I don’t know how she didn’t get hit.
-Obviously, it wasn’t her time, but the train hit JMr. ibbs.
-Christine had somehow gotten on the other side of the tracks and I thought she was screaming.
+Telly never knew how she didn’t get hit by the train.
+Obviously, it wasn’t her time, but the train hit Mr. Jibbs.
+Christine somehow got on the other side of the tracks and Telly thought she was screaming.

-The worst part was waiting for the train to pass by before we could get to Christine and before she could pick up Mr. Jibbs.
+The worst part was waiting for the train to pass by before they could get to Christine and before she could pick up her dog.
 It was horrible.
-I drank myself into oblivion at home that night to dull the pain.
+Thelma drank herself into oblivion at home that night to dull the pain.

-“We shouldn’t have gone over, we shouldn’t have interrupted them, we should have left things well enough alone,” I said to Brian when we were home.
+“We shouldn’t have gone over, we shouldn’t have interrupted them, we should have left things well enough alone,” she said to Steve when they were home.

-“I told Doug,” said Brian.
+“I told Doug,” Steve said.
 “Your wife gave you the look.
 Go get your dog.
 Now he’s fucked.”

-“He was just guarding his Frisbee,” I said.
+“He was just guarding his Frisbee,” Telly said.
 “Should I have walked the other way with Baby?
 Would Jibbs have followed us?
-I just can’t believe Doug didn’t get the dog or do anything.”
+I just can’t believe Doug didn’t keep the dog back or do anything.”

-“Julie,” said Brian.
+“Telly,” said Steve.
 “When you tell me to do something I will listen from now on.”

-“God, I hope so,” I said.
+“God, I hope so,” she said.
 “I hope it doesn’t take another dog dying.”

 There’s a place at the Promenade in Westlake that sells silver bracelets with little paws dangling from them.
-I’m going to get one for Christine, and I’m going to Cahoon’s Nursery and get a plant or a bush for their backyard, in memory of Mr. Jibbs.
+She decided to get one for Christine, and she was going to Cahoon’s Nursery and get a plant or a bush for their backyard, in memory of Mr. Jibbs.

-For more than a week I sent a text to Christine every day.
-I found out she was sitting by the spot where Jibbs died, every day.
-She was just trying to save her dog and the train missed her by inches.
+For more than a week Telly sent a text to Christine every day.
+She found out she was sitting by the spot where Mr. Jibbs died, every day.
+She was trying to save her dog and the train missed her by inches.
 She might have been killed herself.

-The other day Brian asked if I could move my Honda because he had to take his van to be e-checked.
-I was backing my car out of the driveway when a box truck came barreling down the street.
-I started to panic and jumped out of the car at the edge of the drive.
+A week later Steve asked if she could move her Honda because he had to take his van to be e-checked.
+She was backing her car out of the driveway when a box truck came barreling down the street.
+She started to panic and jumped out of the car at the edge of the drive.

-“I’m not that kind of a person,“ I blurted to Brian when he came running.
+“I’m not that kind of a person,” she blurted out to Steve when he came running.

-Nothing freaks me out, but Mr. Jibbs being killed by the freight train has freaked me out.
+Nothing much freaks her out, but Mr. Jibbs being killed by the freight train has freaked her out.